 - Call REST services and APIs for user attributes.

-- Configure Connectors to each target identity system.
+- Configure providers to each target identity system.

 - Configure Maverics with attribute mappings.

 - Verify that users are created with all mandatory and any supplemental attributes.
 Verify that users can authenticate using the target identity system.

 - Create users in Azure AD B2C.

 Automatic MFA/passwordless authentication enrollment (optional)

 - Enroll migrated users into 1Kosmos automatically.